NimJ/MTH594_MachineLearning/README.md

 The supplementary files from ipython folder are aimed to teach students how to use built-in methods to train the models on Python 2.7.

+In case you found some mistake or type, please email me diefimov@gmail.com, this course is a new for me and I am pretty sure there are some :)